 While some of us only bother to hide eggs during Easter, some of our favorite Internet platforms, video games, and films make a regular practice of it.
 But don’t run to your computers and televisions just yet!
 The eggs are neither chocolate nor filled with any real treasure.
 The Easter eggs we’re talking about are the unexpected surprises that directors hide in a movie or that programmers and developers write into the code of a webpage, app, or even our favorite digital assistants, Alexa and Siri.

-One of my absolute favorite series, besides Seinfeld, is Friends.
-In honor of its 25th anniversary, Google decided to hide some Easter Eggs.
+One of my absolute favourite series, besides Seinfeld, is Friends.
+In honour of its 25th anniversary, Google decided to hide some Easter Eggs.
 Just try doing a Google search for any of the characters’ names.
 For example, if you type in Joey Tribbiani, you’ll see a pizza icon in his Wikipedia entry.
-If you click on it, all his favorite snacks appear.
+If you click on it, all his favourite snacks appear.
 And then his very hungry hands (turn your sound on).
-I won’t tell you what happens when you search for Monica, Ross, Rachel, Chandler, and Phoebe, but any real fan can most likely guess !
+I won’t tell you what happens when you search for Monica, Ross, Rachel, Chandler, and Phoebe, but any real fan can most likely guess!
 Get your friends together on Zoom, make your guesses, and start searching for Friends Easter eggs!

 The second one is in Disney’s Hercules.
 At one point in the film, Hercules throws off his lion cape during a heated argument.
 If you look closely, it’s actually the pelt of the villain Scar from the Lion King.
 So that’s what happened to him after he was thrown off the mountain!